 Spectraproof has been developed with all these requirements of the packaging industry in mind.
 It is a system combining hard- and software elements, making it the ideal solution for the task.

 Apart from the software, the system includes an LED flat panel light source, which is directly built into the hood of the monitor.
 The hood with light source can easily be mounted on any suitable monitor, like for instance the Eizo CS series.
 Prices for these monitors are typically as low as 800 €.

 There are two versions of the LED panel available.
-One version is programmed to emit 5000 K light with a luminance of 500 Kelvin, i.e. standard viewing conditions.
+One version features three pre-programmed settings to emit 5000, 5500 and 6500 K light with a luminance of 500 Kelvin, i.e. standard viewing conditions.
 The light panel will automatically recalibrate itself.
 There is another version available, which can be calibrated for instance to other spectral conditions, like 5000, 6500 K or US store lighting (CWF, TL84).
 Several presets can be stored in the controller.

 To calibrate the monitor display, standard applications can be used, like Profilmaker, Eizo ColorNavigator etc. As a measuring tool, any standard spectrophotometer is suitable (IOnePro, IOne Display etc.) Most suitable is the X-Rite IOne Display.
 The calibration, which takes only a minute or two, has to be renewed approx. ever 200 operating hours or so.

 When the Spectraproof application is started, it will first ask the operator to verify the monitor condition.
 After putting the measuring device in the center of the monitor, it will flash color patches, which will be read by the spectrophotometer.
 The result is then displayed by the software (typically an average DE of below 1 and a max. around 2-3 DE).